 Since the Department's creation, the goal is simple: one DHS, one enterprise, a shared vision, with integrated results-based operations.

-DHS has awarded more than $36 billion based on risk to build and sustain targeted capabilities and strengthen state and local prevention efforts across the homeland security enterprise.
+DHS has awarded more than $36 billion to build and sustain targeted capabilities and strengthen state and local prevention efforts across the homeland security enterprise.

 Protecting the country from ever-evolving, transnational threats requires a strengthened homeland security enterprise that shares information across traditional organizational boundaries.